-This recipe is so easy to prepare, which makes it the perfect quick breakfast, lunch, snack, or even dessert!
+This recipe is incredibly easy to prepare, making it perfect for a quick breakfast, lunch, snack, or even dessert!

 For another delicious peanut butter recipe, see my easy peanut butter Greek yogurt recipe!